-- 125 Integrated Forecast System (IFS).
-The IFS is normally used to produce short and medium termshort- and medium-term weather forecasts.
-Modifications to the AGCM configuration and details regarding boundary conditions and forcing have been described in detail by Hersbach et al. (2015)(Hersbach et al., 2015), who showed that the model-was successfully-able to reproduced low frequency variability of large-scale atmospheric features.
+- 100 However, interpolated data were downloaded on a regular grid with a resolution of 0.125° (approximately 13.9 km).
+The interpolated product is produced by ECMWF's Meteorological Interpolation and Regridding (MIR) package (Maciel et al., 2017) and is available via ECMWF's download portal at: https://apps.ecmwf.int/datasets/data/era20c-daily/levtype=sfc/type=an/.
+Temporal resolution is 3-hourly.
+Data are produced by a modified version of an operational atmospheric general circulation model (AGCM) and a data assimilation scheme, which form the foundation of ECMWF's - 105 Integrated Forecast System (IFS).
+The IFS is normally used to produce short- and medium-term weather forecasts.
+Modifications to the AGCM configuration and details regarding boundary conditions and forcing have been described in detail by Hersbach et al. (2015), who showed that the model successfully reproduced low frequency variability of large-scale atmospheric features.
 The purpose of data assimilation during production of the reanalysis is to enhance the performance of the model in simulating weather events.
-The meteorological observations of - 130 Hussey (see Section 2.3see above) have not been assimilated into the ERA-20C (Poli et al., 2016)(Poli et al., 2016) reanalysis dataset.
+The meteorological observations of Hussey (see Section 2.3) have not been assimilated - 110 into the ERA-20C (Poli et al., 2016) reanalysis dataset.
 As such, both datasets provide independent estimates of the actual synoptic situation during the time of Endurance's sinking.
 While the ERA-20C dataset comes with large uncertainties, it has been shown to be capable of describing the large-scale atmospheric circulation and by extension, should be able to describe the wind patterns in the western Weddell Sea.
-We extracted 10 mnear surface wind speeds and directions from the ERA-20C dataset (Poli et al., 2016)(Poli et al., 2016), adjusted - 135 them to the 2 m vertical level by applying a logarithmic profile correction (Manwell et al., 2009), -and used them as a proxy to reconstruct the ice drift trajectory according to the methodology in Section 2.4, Figure A1 (Appendix A) illustrates this process, showing the simulated trajectory overlaid on ERA-20C wind and mean sea level pressure fields.
+We extracted 10 m wind speeds and directions from the ERA-20C dataset (Poli et al., 2016), adjusted them to the 2 m vertical level by applying a logarithmic profile correction (Manwell et al., 2009), and - 115 used them as a proxy to reconstruct the ice drift trajectory according to the methodology in Section 2.4.
+Figure A1 (Appendix A) illustrates this process, showing the simulated trajectory overlaid on ERA-20C wind and mean sea level pressure fields.
 For comparability, the 2 m level was selected as a best guess for the level at which Hussey's recordings were made (see Section 2.3), as well as a representative wind condition as experienced by the sea ice floes.

-140 2.3 Meteorological observations
+2.3 Meteorological observations

-To derive a further, independent estimate of ice drift during the target period, we requested scans of the original log of the meteorological recordings and measurements made by the expedition meteorologist, Leonard Hussey, which are kept in the Archives of the Scott Polar Research Institute, University of Cambridge.
+- 120 To derive a further, independent estimate of ice drift during the target period, we requested scans of the original log of the meteorological recordings and measurements made by the expedition meteorologist, Leonard Hussey, which are kept in the Archives of the Scott Polar Research Institute, University of Cambridge.
 Hussey recorded surface meteorological variables generally four times per day at 12h00, 16h00, 20h00 and 00h00 GMT.
-Among others, wind speed and direction were measured

-145 using an anemometer and reported in units of the Beaufort wind scale, and in cardinal and inter-cardinal directions, respectively.
+Among others, wind speed and direction were measured using an anemometer and reported in units of the Beaufort wind scale, and in cardinal and inter-cardinal directions, - 125 respectively.
 These data were linearly interpolated to 3-hourly resolution to match the ERA-20C data (see Section 2.2) and then utilised to produce a drift trajectory for the target period in the same way as for the ERA-20C data.
 It should be noted that no observations were taken during local night hours, leaving significant data gaps and introducing large uncertainties in reconstructed ice drift trajectories.

-150 2.4 Reconstructing ice drift trajectories
+2.4 Reconstructing ice drift trajectories

-2.4.1 Description of sea ice drift
+130 2.4.1 Description of sea ice drift